Skip to content

 unreal.log(f"Scale: {a.get_actor_scale3d()}")

-6. Align All Selected Actors to the Same Z Height
+Align to Same Z Height

 actors = unreal.EditorLevelLibrary.get_selected_level_actors()